ZcashAnonymous/zcash-tor-manual/README.md

 After the blockchain is 100% synchronized, press `CTRL+C` then `Enter` to exit.

-Make sure that Zcash is connecting over Tor as exptected.
+Make sure that Zcash is connecting over Tor as expected.

 `zcash-cli getpeerinfo`